JuneKinger/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 User login: Owners can sign up and login/logout.
-Each user will have a profile page with a drop-down feature for edit as well as deleting their profiles.
+Each user will have a profile page with a drop-down feature for editing and deleting their profiles.

 Dog Details: Owners can register their dogs (one or more) with edit and delete dog details features.

-Schedule an Appointment: Owners can schedule appointments for their dogs at Dogs Always!
-Doggy daycare with a delete option for deleting the appointments they created.
+Schedule an Appointment: Owners can schedule appointments for their dogs at "Dogs Always!
+Doggy daycare" with a delete option for deleting the appointments they created.

-Pricing: Owners can find out about pricing and how much it would cost (one or more dogs)
+Pricing: Owners can find out about pricing and how much it would cost (one or more dogs) for boarding one or more dogs.

+Administration: Set up a way for admin to see the day's or the week's appointments for the dogs that would come into the daycare.

-Blog (possible later inclusion): I also plan to add a blog feture with possible dog videos where people can blog about their dogs and watch informative and funny dog videos.
+Blog (possible later inclusion): I also plan to add a blog feature with possible dog videos where people can blog about their dogs and watch informative and funny dog videos.

 Vet details: I may also include (if I have time) a vet story where people can add their vet names, address,